Leo von Jena: World War II

-In September 1939 Jena was transferred to the SS Totenkopf Unit, where became a leader in the 5th Totenkopfstandarte for Brandenburg Euthanasia Centre, he departed the centre before the killing began in February 1940.
+In September 1939, Jena was transferred to the SS Totenkopf Unit, where became a leader in the 5th Totenkopfstandarte for the Brandenburg Euthanasia Centre, he departed the centre before the killing began in February 1940.
 On December 1, 1939, Jena was transferred to the emerging Waffen-SS, when he set up the 8th SS Totenkopfstandarte in Kraków.
 He also became leader of police reinforcements, in occupied Poland.
 The police reinforcements were a special police task force for "gang and anti-partisan use".

-On May 1, 1940, von Jena was appointed "SS-Oberführer for the Reserve" of the Waffen-SS.
+On May 1, 1940, Jena was appointed "SS-Oberführer for the Reserve" of the Waffen-SS.
 On July 11, 1940, he was transferred to the Command Office of the Waffen-SS.
-There, as "Group Leader II (Organization)", he headed a department in the "Management and Organization Office Group" of Office I, part of the SS Führungshauptamt.
+As Group Leader II (Organization), he headed a department in the Management and Organization Office Group of Office I, part of the SS Führungshauptamt.

 On March 30, 1941, he was appointed Brigadeführer of the Allgemeine SS and received the right from Himmler to wear the "uniform and rank insignia of a major general of the Waffen SS".
-With Himmler's permission, von Jena was now outwardly wearing the same rank in the Waffen SS as in the Allgemeine SS and which he had not yet received in the Waffen SS.
-But within the SS leadership office, which was responsible for the command of the Waffen SS, his position was not without controversy.
-A letter from SS Personnel Manager Maximilian von Herff to Karl Wolff (November 23, 1942) stated:
+With Himmler's permission, Jena was now outwardly wearing the same rank in the Waffen-SS as in the Allgemeine SS and which he had not yet received in the Waffen-SS.
+But within the SS leadership office, which was responsible for the command of the Waffen-SS, his position was controversial.
+A letter from SS Personnel Manager Maximilian von Herff to Karl Wolff (November 23, 1942) read:

 Around Hans Jüttner there is a circle that needs to be monitored because it can become dangerous.
 This is the liaison of Gruppenfuhrer Petri, Brigadefuhrer Jena and Hansen.
 They are far removed from SS-like thinking and willing.
 They only want to be officers of the Guard, the other things are just a side issue for them! (...)

-On April 1, 1941, von Jena was appointed location commander (Standortkommandanten) of the Waffen-SS in Berlin, but on February 10, 1942, he wrote to Himmler asking for his dismissal from this post, citing health problems:
+On April 1, 1941, Jena was appointed location commander (Standortkommandanten) of the Waffen-SS in Berlin, but on February 10, 1942, he wrote to Himmler asking to be dismissed, citing health problems: